Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 Set `PATH_TO_RELEASE` to the release directory where the `helm` directory exists.
 `PATH_TO_RELEASE` will be used below when deploying a customization.

-These unpacked files can be safely removed after the customizations are deployed through `loftsman ship` in the examples below.
+(`ncn-mw#`) These unpacked files can be safely removed after the customizations are deployed through `loftsman ship` in the examples below.

-(`ncn#`)

 ```bash
 ## This example assumes the csm-1.0.0 release is currently running and the csm-1.0.0.tar.gz has been pulled down under /root